 Notice for patients

-The practice will be closed from 6pm Friday 29th April 2016 and will re-open normal working hours Tuesday 3rd May 2016.
+The practice will be closed from 12 noon on Thursday 19th May 2016 for GP and Staff Training and will re-open normal working hours on Friday 20th May 2016.
 Cover will be provided by the NHS111 service.
 Calls to 111 from landlines and mobiles are free.

 Publication of GP Net Earnings

 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.